Skip to main content

 Yes.
 Rocket has recipe guides for building SaaS apps, e-commerce stores, AI-powered tools, content sites, booking apps, and lead generation sites.Each recipe includes architecture guidance and all the prompts you need.
 See Recipes.

-Plans, Tokens, and Billing
+Plans, Credits, and Billing

 Available plans: